ibmexpertlabs/ACE_Production_Guide/docs/configure-cluster-gitops.md

 ### 1. Review Custom Health Checks

+The default instance of ArgoCD provides some built-in health checks for validating standard Kubernetes resources.
+However, these checks are not sufficient to check the health of the **custom resources** added by the IBM Cloud Paks; we need to create a custom instance of ArgoCD that implements some IBM Cloud Pak specific health checks.

-Explore the custom health checks in the ArgoCD YAML:
+You can explore these custom health checks in the ArgoCD YAML that we'll use to create the new ArgoCD instance:

 ```bash
 cat setup/ocp4x/argocd-instance/argocd-instance.yaml
 ```

-Notice the custom health check for queue managers:
+Notice, for example, a custom health check for queue managers:

 ```yaml
 mq.ibm.com/QueueManager: